railsuser2014/openobject-doc-book-en/source/book/0_Foreword/0_Foreword.rst

 			Fabien Pinckaers was only eighteen years old when he started his first company.
 Today, over ten years later, he has founded and managed several new technology companies, all based on Free / Open Source software.

-			He originated Tiny ERP, now Open ERP, and is the director of two companies including Tiny sprl, the editor of Tiny ERP.
+			He originated Tiny ERP, now Open ERP, and is the director of two companies including Tiny sprl, the editor of Open ERP.
 In three years he has grown the Tiny group from one to sixty-five employees without loans or external fund-raising, and while making a profit.

 			He has also developed several large scale projects, such as Auction-in-Europe.com, which become the leader in the art market in Belgium, Even today people sell more art works there than on ebay.be.